MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 To get started with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you need to:

-1. Buy a Dyanmics 365 Guides subscription or sign up for a free trial subscription.
+1. Buy a Dynamics 365 Guides subscription or sign up for a free trial subscription.

 2. Create a Common Data Service environment (if you don't already have one) and install the Dynamics 365 Guides solution in the environment (instance).